barisicgroup/unf/README.md

       - `number` **prev:** ID of the preceding nucleotide in the strand
       - `number` **next:** ID of the following nucleotide in the strand
       - `number` **oxDnaConfRow:** row in the referenced oxDNA config file relevant to this nucleotide (to load position)
+        - :question: Replace references to oxDNA file with storing the position directly in *altPositions* field?
       - `number` **pdbId:** identification of the relevant residue in the PDB file (to load atoms)
       - `[[object]]` **altPositions:**  2D array of alternative positions of this nucleotide (if oxDNA file is not provided or the position was modified).
 By default, zeroth position is considered as the current one.
 More positions can be stored for dynamics/animation purposes.
         - `[number]` **worldOrigin:** world position of this nucleotide's helical axis
+          - :heavy_exclamation_mark: The origin may be replaced with nucleobase & backbone center positions or similar in upcoming version of the format
         - `[number]` **worldBaseAxisX:** x-axis goes along the short axis of the base pair (from minor groove side to major groove side)
         - `[number]` **worldBaseAxisY:** goes along the long axis of the base pair (from C1 carbon of one base to C1 carbon of other base).
 For each base, it goes in backbone to helical axis direction.
         - `[number]` **worldBaseAxisZ:** goes "up" and is prependicular to base plane